European Inland Waterways

 Further member benefits

-Members are kept in touch with Section affairs by the dispatch of occasional newsletters as well as through announcements on the forum and the Section arranges an Annual Seminar and Lunch at CA House in London, usually in November, where both new and old members can meet to exchange information and advice, pass on experience of cruising the inland waterways and generally socialise with like-minded cruisers.
+Finally, members are also kept in touch with Section affairs (and one another!) through an Annual Seminar and Lunch at CA House in London, usually in March, where both new and old members can meet to exchange information and advice, pass on experience of cruising the inland waterways and generally socialise with like-minded cruisers.

 Download the EIWS flyer for a summary of the benefits of joining the CA's European Inland Waterways Section.